Use of Tamoxifen as well as other agents in breast cancer Chemoprevention

 Vasomotor symptoms are:

 Side effects are found with increased frequency and intensity in some postmenopausal women treated with Tamoxifen.

 Gynecological symptoms include; increased vaginal secretions, vaginal irritation, and vaginal bleeding.
 About 4% of postmenopausal women complain of such symptoms; with moderate or more than moderate intensity, after 6 months of treatment.

 Episodes of depression are observed in 1% or more of postmenopausal women treated.

 It has been noted that nausea is an occasional side effect of Tamoxifen treatment

-Some minor side effects are gastrointestinal intolerance, fluid retention, anorexia, headache and dizziness.
-The above side effects were observed in a small percentage of women, around 2-4%.
-However, the same effects were also observed in similar numbers in patients treated with a placebo in the NSABP-14 study.
+Some minor side effects are gastrointestinal intolerance, fluid retention, anorexia, headache as well as dizziness.
+The above side effects were observed in a small percentage of women; around 2-4%.
+Moreover, the same effects were also observed in similar numbers in patients treated with a placebo in the NSABP-14 study.

 A few cases of thromboembolism were observed during Tamoxifen treatment.
 Incidence of deep vein thrombosis in the NSABP-14 protocol was 0.8% in the Tamoxifen taking group compared to 0.3% in the placebo group.
 Previous history of thrombophlebitis can be a decisive factor in increasing the risk.
 Therefore exclusion of such patients in studies of chemoprevention could drastically reduce the incidence of thrombophlebitis.